ryancdickson/chromerootprogram/policy.md

 The Chrome Root Program considers CA policy documentation disclosed to the CCADB to be authoritative.
 Before corresponding policy changes are put into practice, Chrome Root Program Participants:

-- MUST minimally ensure the updated versions of a CA’s policy document(s) are uploaded to their own publicly accessible repository, and
+- MUST minimally ensure the updated versions of a CA's policy document(s) are uploaded to their own publicly accessible repository, and
-- SHOULD ensure the updated versions of a CA’s policy document(s) are submitted to the CCADB within 7 calendar days of the policy document’s effective date, but MUST do so within 14 calendar days.
+- SHOULD ensure the updated versions of a CA's policy document(s) are submitted to the CCADB within 7 calendar days of the policy document's effective date, but MUST do so within 14 calendar days.

 ### 3. Modern Infrastructures